Gabriel-Huang/Layered-Controllable-Video-Generation/README.md

 # Layered-Controllable-Video-Generation

-code will be released soon!!! sorry for the delay!
+Code base cleaning in progress... sorry for the delay!

+P.S. if you want the uncleaned version, please open an issue in this repo and I will get in touch!